Marlins vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 88 hits with 26 doubles, four triples, five home runs, 29 walks and 32 RBI.
-He's also stolen three bases.
+- Verdugo has 26 doubles, four triples, five home runs, 29 walks and 32 RBI (88 total hits).
+He has swiped three bases.

 Verdugo Recent Games